Biotin (Vitamin B7)

 Clinical Considerations

-Extremely safe.
-Note: high-dose biotin can interfere with certain laboratory tests (thyroid, troponin) — inform your doctor if tests are planned within 48 hours of treatment.
+High-dose biotin can interfere with troponin and thyroid laboratory immunoassays — inform your doctor if blood tests are planned within 24 hours of administration.
+Standard clinical assessment applies.

 Medical Disclaimer: The information on this page is for general educational purposes only and does not constitute medical advice.
 All treatments are administered by qualified, trained healthcare providers.
 Formulations are developed and overseen by our supervising physician.
 A clinical consultation is required before any IV therapy commences.
 IV therapy is not a substitute for professional medical diagnosis or treatment.